gor181/courses-intro-to-sql/chapter2.md

 xp: 50
 ```

 Congrats on finishing the first chapter!
 You now know how to select columns and perform basic counts.
-This chapter will focus on filtering your results.
+This chapter will focus on filtering your result.

 In SQL, the `WHERE` keyword allows you to filter based on both text and numeric values in a table.
 There are a few different comparison operators you can use: